 “As a post-graduate international student, where English is my second language, it can be hard to achieve the university’s academic standards, let alone reaching my family’s expectations, which is a completely different level of stress.
 Regents attract some of the best international students and it’s very competitive.
 Goalposts is an excellent tool and it has given me a structure for identifying goals and achieving them that I haven’t had before.”
-(Post-graduate international student, Regents Business School London)
+(Nastya, 2018, post-graduate international student, Regents Business School London)

 “Goalposts is a tool which enables a self-manged approach, which in itself it is very practical.
 I like the circular methodology because I know that achieving one goal often leads to needing to achieve others.
-I recognise that the process isn’t circular in a static sense, it’s more akin to a spiral,” (HR Lead, Private Wealth Investments)
+I recognise that the process isn’t circular in a static sense, it’s more akin to a spiral,” (HR Lead, 2014, Esefund LLP, Private Wealth Investments)

 “Even when people are ragingly unwell finding the glimmer of a goal or simply a reason for living, this can be lifesaving and move people to place of lesser distress or at least be there as a protection when needed.
 Goalposts could do this for specific groups.
 I see these as people with mild anxiety disorders and / or mild to moderate depression.”
-(Senior Counsellor, University College London)
+(Senior Counsellor, 2016, University College London)

-Through on-going co-production with an NHS Mental Health Recovery College, GoalPOSTS™ has demonstrated that it aligns well with the key principles underpinning the mental health recovery journey, often referred to as the CHIME Principles: Connectedness, Hope & Optimism, Identity, Meaning & Purpose, and Empowerment.
+One of the important discoveries through the co-production with the NHS Lancashire & South Cumbria Mental Health Recovery College, is that GoalPOSTS™ demonstrates alignment with the key principles underpinning the mental health recovery journey, often referred to as the CHIME Principles: Connectedness, Hope & Optimism, Identity, Meaning & Purpose, and Empowerment.
+May 2022.